The SolarKal Quarterly 2Q23

 “We want to avoid obsolescence – the standards are being raised and solar is a big part of that” remarks Ciganik.

-For more and to see how SolarKal’s marketplace drives value for clients, reach out to inquiries@solarkal.com.
+For more information on how solar investments boost your property value, and to explore first-hand how SolarKal’s marketplace drives value for clients, reach out to inquiries@solarkal.com.